 The Santa Claus parade grew and grew each year, becoming bigger and with more elaborate floats and costumes.
 When WWII started, there were shortages of many materials such as metal and cotton.
 The organizers improvised and made the costumes out of paper instead.

 Sherwood Forest float (City of Toronto Archives, Fonds 1653, Series 975, File 2306, Item 33463-2/image has been cropped)

-With televisions becoming a big part of people’s home, in 1952 the Santa Claus parade was broadcast on CBC for the first time.
-It went from being just a local holiday parade to being seen in dozens of countries throughout the world and Santa beame a television star!
+With televisions becoming a big part of people’s home, in 1952 the Santa Claus parade was broadcast on CBC for the first time (in black and white — colour didn't come until later).
+It went from being just a local holiday parade to being seen all across Canada and in dozens of countries throughout the world and Santa became a television star!